jatin-22/Emotion-Detection/README.md

-# This is the first attempt at emotion Detection model using CNN .
-Created a CNN model
+# This is the first attempt at emotion Detection model using CNN.